foxkit-us/supergameherm/README.md

 frontend.

 ### Technical portability notes
-Note we rely on a union of two uint8\_t's being equivalent to a uint16\_t in size without padding.
-This is used for registers to avoid the need to do a write-back of every register on every execution cycle.
-This should be okay on all of the tested compilers and systems, but if it breaks, let us know and we will try to make a workaround.
+Note we rely on union padding assumptions (e.g., two uint8_t's equal a uint16_t with no padding, period) that hold up with standard C, but are technically undefined behaviour in C++.
+This technique is used in the CPU core and the LCD controller.
+This should be okay on all of the tested compilers and systems.
+If it breaks on your platform, let us know.

+Some unaligned data accesses may happen in the code.
+If you get a bus error or similar, you've run into this problem.
+Let us know and we'll try to fix it.
+All should be well on x86, amd64, and ARM though; these platforms don't care about alignment as much.

 We use restrict to ensure the compiler knows we don't alias certain pointers, which causes it to generate better code.
 A huge speedup is possible when the